WendyYanto/android-multi-module/README.md

 # android-multi-module

-Sample of modularizing and having a 'shared' feature across multi-module by exposing interface in 'api-module'.
+Sample of modularizing and having a 'shared' feature across multi-module by exposing interface in 'api-module'

 # DI Structure